Brenda Cora

 Who was your favorite teacher while growing up?

 My favorite teacher was Desmond Jones.
-Mr. Jones taught me science and math at the original Noble campus, and I will never forget how he was able to create a space where taking risks was encouraged and where, through any setback, I could feel comfortable, welcomed, and safe.
-Mr. Jones created engaging lessons that helped me access complex concepts and that made clear connections to my life.
-In the same vein, he inspired me to become more active as a student by asking me to join his softball and basketball teams.
-Most importantly, Mr. Jones is my favorite because of how he showed his unwavering belief in my potential and success.
-He encouraged me daily to lean into my individuality rather than reduce myself and my value to numbers society deemed to be most important.
-He cared and continues to be an important role model in my life today.
+Mr. Jones taught me science and math at the original Noble campus, and I will always remember how he created an environment where taking risks was encouraged.
+No matter the setbacks I faced, I felt comfortable, welcomed, and safe in his classroom.
+He designed engaging lessons that made complex concepts accessible and drew clear connections to my life.
+He also inspired me to be more active as a student by inviting me to join his softball and basketball teams.
+Most importantly, Mr. Jones is my favorite because of his unwavering belief in my potential and success.
+He encouraged me daily to embrace my individuality rather than define myself by the numbers society deemed important.
+His care and support continue to make him a significant role model in my life today.

 Favorite thing about Noble or favorite Noble moment?

-My favorite part of Noble is our advisory system.
-In my own experience, advisory was a place that increased my sense of belonging as a high schooler and helped me to improve my relationships with peers and teachers.
+My favorite aspect of Noble is our advisory system.
+In my experience, advisory provided a space that enhanced my sense of belonging as a high schooler and fostered stronger relationships with both my peers and teachers.

 What do you/your department do at Noble?